kospiotr/kospiotr.github.io/wiki/aws-business-products-and-services.md

   * Amazon Simple Queue Service (SQS) - scalable message queuing system

 * Management Services
-  * AWS Elastic Beanstalk - automate resource management, deploying, scaling services written in JAVA, .Net, PHP, NodeJS, Python Ruby;
+  * AWS Elastic Beanstalk (PaaS) - templated infrastructure provisioning for devs
+    * automate resource management, deploying, scaling services
+    * SDK written in JAVA, .Net, PHP, NodeJS, Python Ruby;
-  * AWS OpsWorks - DevOps framework for app lifecycle management; allows to model and manage from LB to DBs
+    * upload code and AWS EBS automatically handles deployment including: capacity provisioning, LB, auto-scaling, app health monitoring
+  * AWS CodeCommit (CI) - private GIT hosting (GIT)
+  * AWS CodePipeline (CI) - software release orchestration by building, testing, deploying every time there is a code change (Jenkins)
+  * AWS CodeDeploy (CD) - deployment automation, avoid downtimes, handles application updates, coordinates deployments (Nolio)
-  * AWS CloudFormation - templates in JSON format to deploy and manage; allows to create a collection of related AWS resources and provision them in an orderly and predictible fashion as a templates
+  * AWS CloudFormation (Infrastructure) - templated AWS Infrastructure provisioning
+    * templates in JSON format to deploy and manage
+    * allows to create a collection of related AWS resources and provision them in an orderly and predictible fashion
+    * for DevOps than for devs
+    * templates can be stored in code repository and be versioned (infrastructure as a code)
+  * AWS OpsWorks (Infrastructure) - configuration management
+    * DevOps framework for app lifecycle management
+    * allows to model and manage from LB to DBs
+    * using Chef under the hood
+    * define app architecture and spec of each component (for example package installation, software configuration, storage)
+    * templates can be stored in code repository and be versioned (infrastructure as a code)
+  * AWS Config (Infrastructure)
+    * resource inventory
+    * config history
+    * config change notifications
   * AWS Trusted Advisor - helps further reducing costs by inspecting AWS environment and recommends opportunities or eliminates unused and idle resources, provides guidences in the realtime
     * recomendations in the categories
       * cost optimization